bscan-rbt/obsidian-backup/Deck Building TTRPG/Core Gameplay/Combat.md

 - *Resolving Damage:* Compare the damage being dealt to the Defence rating of the enemy, the enemy then takes damage equal the amount that exceeds this defence rating.
 Some enemies may have resistances or immunities to certain damage types.
 	- *Resistances* are added to the enemies Defence rating when taking damage from the associated type.
 Most attacks will only inflict a single damage type.
-	- I*mmunities* as the name imply mean that the enemy will not take any damage from this damage type unless an effect otherwise states.
+	- *Immunities* as the name imply mean that the enemy will not take any damage from this damage type unless an effect otherwise states.
 - Stronger Monster's and Bosses can react with defensive abilities that may reduce or negate incoming damage.
 They will usually have a limited number of reactions available per turn.
 Players will be able to see these values and factor them into their strategy.

 Once players have resolved their damage, the enemy will take their turn and repeat the damage resolution process against the players.
 Each player will have 1 reaction available to use a Defensive Card or Innate Ability.
 Some equipment may offer additional effects that can be used to bolster Defence further.